Why is the Trinity So Important to Christians?

 The first instance is found in Genesis 1:26–during creation–where God uses the pronoun “US.”

-“And God said, Let US make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and overall the earth, and over every creeping thing that creepeth upon the earth.”
+“And God said, Let the US make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and the cattle, and all the earth, and over every creeping thing that creepeth upon the earth.”

 You might also want to look up these verses: Genesis 3:22; Genesis 1:7; and Isaiah 6:8.